-(NEW YORK, September 22, 2020) With concerns about the impact of the COVID-19 impact on domestic violence growing in New York City, and in commemoration of the upcoming Domestic Violence Awareness Month 2020 in October, a virtual town hall with experts and advocates took place on Tuesday evening.
+(NEW YORK, September 22, 2020) With concerns about the impact of the COVID-19 on domestic violence growing in New York City, and in commemoration of the upcoming Domestic Violence Awareness Month 2020 in October, a virtual town hall with experts and advocates took place on Tuesday evening.

 Reverend Sydney M. Avent of the Christian Church (Disciples of Christ) and Rose Pierre-Louis, Chief Operating Officer of the McSilver Institute and former Commissioner of Mayor’s Office to Combat Domestic Violence, co-moderated the event.
 The speakers included Martine J. Baron, a Licensed Social Worker and Ministry Leader in the Center for Care and Advocacy Ministry at Abyssinian Baptist Church in New York; Nathaniel M. Fields, President and CEO of Urban Resource Institute (URI NYC); Dorchen A. Leidholdt, Esq., Director of Legal Center at Sanctuary for Families; and Quentin Walcott, Co-Executive Director of CONNECT, Inc.